Lonesome Miner Trail PDF maps

 • Feel secure knowing that if my device dies, I won’t be totally lost

 For hiking a well-marked and popular/populated trail like the JMT, hiking without paper maps seems fine these days.
+If you’re lost someone will be along in five minutes.
 But hiking in the Inyo Mountains on the Death Valley side without paper maps is just asking for trouble.

-Besides, paper maps add to the old school romance of backpacking through historic areas.
+Besides, romance!
+Paper maps add to the old school romance of backpacking through historic areas.
 You’ll get a little more sense of just how rough things were for prospectors roaming the hills >100 years ago.
 They certainly did not have ramen and phones.

 Why these maps?

 These are the best maps of the Lonesome Miner Trail route by far.
-The other maps online are vague, off-route, and speculative, and should not have been shared (were meant to be someone’s private reference).
-In short, dangerous rubbish.
+I’ve spent a lot of time on them, to the point I’ve memorized the route.
+The other maps online (as of 2023) are vague, off-route, and speculative, and should not have been shared (were meant to be someone’s private reference).

 What sort of paper should I use?